ceedee666/systems-integration/lectures/enterprise-integration-patterns.md

 patterns to the field of enterprise integration in their book _Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions_ [^3].
-This book introduced a set of patterns specifically aimed at solving common integration problems, especially those encountered when systems need to exchange messages or synchronize data.
+This book introduced a set of patterns specifically aimed at solving common integration problems, especially those encountered when \_URLsystems need to TOKEN messages or synchronize data.

 ### Why Patterns Matter